 Discovering Suaq and it’s unique orangutans

-The Suaq research station was founded in 1994 when Professor Dr. Carel van Schaik was looking for a research site to study the behavior of the Sumatran Orangutans.
+The Suaq monitoring station was founded in 1994 when Professor Dr. Carel van Schaik was looking for a research site to study the behavior of the Sumatran Orangutans.
 Right at its discovery, Carel realized that the orangutans in this peat swamp forest are different than orangutans at other sites.
 First of all, the orangutans at Suaq occurred at a higher density and showed a uniquely high level of social tolerance.
 Second, the Suaq orangutans were found to habitually use tools, a behavior that very few non-human species show in the wild.

 The old Suaq camp was built in 1993 and for 6 years accommodated researchers from all over the world.
 Photo credit: C. van Schaik 1994.